CHAPTER B:

 Emergency Logistics and Airport Efficiency

-Prior to a significant weather event, such as a cyclone, the RC’s office should monitor the situation and contact the Civil Aviation Authority to find out if there are any contingency plans for closing the airport and, if so, when it is likely to reopen.
-Likewise, after an earthquake, the RC’s office should establish contact with the relevant national authority to determine the damage to infrastructure and any effects on the operational capacity of airports and other ports of entry.
+Prior to a significant weather event, such as a cyclone, OCHA and, in case of absence of presence, the OCHA regional office, the HAT or the UN RC’s office should monitor the situation and contact the Civil Aviation Authority to determine if there are any contingency plans for closing the airport and, if so, when it is likely to reopen.
+Likewise, after an earthquake, contacts should be established with the relevant national authority to determine the damage to infrastructure and any effects on the operational capacity of airports and other ports of entry.

 The sudden influx of relief goods during an emergency is often problematic if national authorities continue to apply normal customs clearance procedures.
 This may take considerable time and delay the response, especially when sensitive or restricted goods are involved.
-It is therefore important to encourage Governments, especially those of disaster-prone Member States, to develop and disseminate clear operational guidance in advance, to expedite the clearance of all types of emergency relief goods (telecommunications equipment, medicines and medical equipment, etc.).
-Setting up a ‘one-stop shop’ at major customs entry points to speed up the clearance of life-saving equipment has often proven effective.
+It is therefore important to encourage Governments, especially those of disaster-prone Member States, to develop and disseminate clear operational guidance in advance, and to expedite the clearance of all types of emergency relief goods (e.g. telecommunications equipment, medicines and medical equipment).
+Setting up a one-stop shop at major customs entry points to speed up the clearance of life-saving equipment has often proven effective

 Programme Criticality Assessment (PCA)